 .terraformrc).
 To learn more about this please refer directly to Terraform documentation.

 1 2 3 4 5 6 7 8 9 10 11 12 13

 https://app.spacelift.io and for the

 token to be a Spacelift API key.
-Admin access is not required, if you are using our login policies, non-admin keys must be defined within this policy.
+Although Admin access is not required, if you are using our login policies, non-admin keys must be defined within this policy.